2025 NBA Playoffs Odds, Predictions and Schedule

 NBA Playoffs: Eastern Conference Predictions

-Check out our NBA predictions for the opening round of the NBA Playoffs in the Eastern Conference:
+Check out our NBA predictions for the Eastern Conference Finals:

 TeamsSeries OddsSeries SpreadTotal Games